microsoft/bedrock/tools/prereqs/README.md

 - Helm
 - Fabrikate
 - Terraform
+- SPK

 In order to facilitate the ease of installing these requirements, a set of scripts has been created that will install each prereq individually.
-Some of these scripts assume you are running upon an Ubuntu Linux system and they use `apt` to install the components.
+The majority of the install scripts install the executables into /usr/local/bin.
+In the case of the Azure CLI, if the "manual" install method is used, you will be prompted where `az` will be installed.

 The scripts can be found [here](./).